steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     NormalMapFactory
         The NormalMap is undefined in empty regions.

+        The issue is in renderPost.
+                // (optional) preview image
+                this._renderer.render(this._postScene, this._postCamera);

+        Why doesn't cloning the depth texture work? tDepth      :   { value: this._target.depthTexture },

-        INVALID_OPERATION: drawArrays: no buffer is bound to enabled attribute Do shaders need to be disposed or de-allocated?
+        INVALID_OPERATION: drawArrays: no buffer is bound to enabled attribute
+        Firfox: Error: WebGL warning: drawArrays: Vertex attrib array 0 is enabled but has no buffer bound.

+            Do shaders need to be disposed or de-allocated?

             The issue happens only during the second pass. initializePostMaterial
                     map: this._target.texture,